 1:00 PM – 1:30 PM: Session 2: Identifying, Recording and Protecting Historic Cemeteries

-- Archaeologist Tom Klatka from the Virginia Department of Historic Resources will discuss how to identify historic cemeteries and explain the steps to take with abandoned cemeteries.
+- Archaeologist Tom Klatka from the Virginia Department of Historic Resources and Ted Maris-Wolf, PhD, Evergreen Cemetery caretaker, will discuss how to identify historic cemeteries and explain the steps to take with abandoned cemeteries.
 Speakers will address information that can be gained from researching cemeteries as well as recent developments in public policy that address historic African American cemeteries.

 1:30 PM – 2:00 PM: Session 3: Protecting Virginia Indian Sites and Traditions